Skip to main content

 ENSO

-The ENSO Outlook remains at 'La Niña Watch', meaning there are some signs that a La Niña might form in the Pacific Ocean later in 2024.
+Current El Niño-Southern Oscillation (ENSO) status: The ENSO Outlook remains at La Niña Watch.
+There are some signs that a La Niña may form in the Pacific Ocean later in the year, however, there has yet to be a consistent/sustained signal to declare a La Niña event.

 Cook Islands Meteorological Services along with regional climate partners will continue to closely monitor conditions in the tropical Pacific as well as model outlooks for further developments.